contentful/forma-36/MIGRATION.md

 ## Workbench

-Workbench in version 4 got moved into a separate package, but since we would like to deprecate this component, we don't include it in the main build.
-In order to use this component you need to install it separately:
+Workbench in version 4 got moved into a separate package, but since we would like to deprecate this component, we don't include it in the main package.
+In order to use this component, you need to install it from a separate package:

 ```bash
 npm install @contentful/f36-workbench